 We’re still quite fresh into the year, but it’s never too early to take a closer look at the best Air Jordan sneakers of 2018 so far, so you can remain updated 365 days of the year.

-Although this year still has a number of big drops in-store from all of the footwear brands we cover here on Highsnobiety, we’ve included a handful of sneakers below that could take the title of “Sneaker of the Year” in our end-of-year Highsnobiety Crowns, which will be rolled out later in December.
+Although this year still has a number of big drops in store from all of the footwear brands we cover here at Highsnobiety, we’ve included a handful of sneakers below that could take the title of “The Best Sneaker of 2018” in our end-of-year Highsnobiety Crowns, which will be rolled out in December.

 Levi’s x Nike Air Jordan IV